Retail Audit: A 10-Step Checklist for Field Teams

 - Make sure the store reflects the brand’s image.

-8. Consumer Experience
+8. Consumer experience

 - Observe how store staff interact with customers.